 The Bose SoundSport Wireless are a slightly better wireless headset than the Sony WI-SP600N.
-The Bose have an earbud fit which makes them a bit more comfortable for most listeners than the Sony's.
-They also have a longer battery life and a better-balanced sound that cater well to most music genres.
+The Bose have an earbud fit, which makes them a bit more comfortable for most listeners than the Sonys.
+They also have a longer battery life and a better-balanced sound that caters well to most music genres.
 They're also a tad more stable for the gym.
-The Sonys, on the other hand, has a better isolation performance which makes them a bit more suitable for other use cases like commute and travel.
+The Sonys, on the other hand, have a better isolation performance which makes them a bit more suitable for other uses, like commute and travel.
 They also have a slightly more premium and durable design with better controls.
-You can also EQ the Sony's via their app which you cant with the Bose.
+You can also EQ the Sonys via their app, which you can't with the Bose.

 The Jaybird X3 are a better sports headphone than the Sony WI-SP600N.
 They're a bit more compact and easier to carry around since they come with a pouch.
-They also block a bit more noise passively with their in-ear fit than the active noise canceling SP600N.
+They also block a bit more noise passively with their in-ear fit than the active noise cancelling SP600N.
 They have a slightly better default sound, but north headphones can be EQed.
 On the other hand, the Sonys have a durable and premium looking design.
-They also noise canceling so they handle low-frequency noise a little better than the jaybird even if the jaybirds' passive isolation is a bit better overall.
-The Sonys also have NFC which makes pairing them with mobile phones a little easier
+They also noise canceling so they handle low-frequency noise a little better than the Jaybird, even if the Jaybirds' passive isolation is a bit better overall.
+The Sonys also have NFC, which makes pairing them with mobile phones a little easier.

-The Sony WI-SP600N are a better wireless in-ear than the WI-SP500.
+The Sony WI-SP600N are a better wireless in-ear than the Sony WI-SP500.
 The SP600 have a more consistent sound and fit than the SP500 model, they also block more noise thanks to thief in-ear design and noise cancellation, so they're a bit more suitable for commuting and traveling as well as sports.
-Their fit a bit more stable thanks to the wing /stability fins and overall they're easier to use with a more traditional inline remote.
+Their fit a bit more stable thanks to the wing/stability fins, and overall they're easier to use with a more traditional inline remote.
 On the other hand, the SP500 have slightly longer battery life.
 They also have a unique earbud design that's a bit more comfortable when you get the right fit.
-They also have a unique look and feel that some may prefer over the SP600 's design.
+They also have a unique look and feel that some may prefer over the SP600's design.

-The Aukey Latitude are better headphones than the Sony WI-SP600N.
-They have better sound quality, wireless range and can connect to two devices.
-Even if they don’t have an ANC feature like the Sonys, the Aukey Latitude still have better isolation performance.
-On the other hand, they don’t have a compatible app with an EQ like the WI-SP600N and the Sonys have slightly better build quality but are more expensive.
+The AUKEY Latitude are better headphones than the Sony WI-SP600N.
+They have better sound quality, wireless range, and can connect to two devices.
+Even if they don’t have an ANC feature like the Sonys, the AUKEY Latitude still have better isolation performance.
+On the other hand, they don’t have a compatible app with an EQ like the Sonys, which also have slightly better build quality but are more expensive.

 The Sony WI-SP600N have about the same performance as the Fitbit Flyer, but they're more customizable.
-The Sony have a better companion app which gives them a lot more options and features you can tweak to better your listening experience.
-They're also noise canceling so they do a bit better for commuting.
-On the other, the FitBit Flyer are a bit more stable for the gym with a smaller and easier to use inline remote.
-They also have a longer battery life and offer a slightly better value for your money if you do not mind not having an EQ.
+The Sony have a better companion app, which gives them a lot more options and features you can tweak to better your listening experience.
+They're also noise cancelling so they do a bit better for commuting.
+On the other hand, the Fitbit Flyer are a bit more stable for the gym with a smaller and easier to use in-line remote.
+They also have a longer battery life and offer slightly better value for your money if you do not mind not having an EQ.